Fox New Year's Eve specials

 From 1991 to 2020, the Fox television network aired New Year's Eve specials with various hosts and formats.
 Many of these specials featured music performances by popular musicians, and coverage of the Times Square ball drop in New York City, although some deviated from this format by focusing on festivities in other cities (such as Las Vegas and Miami).

 The first special, Fox New Year's Eve Live, aired from December 1991 to 1993, with a similar format used for 1994–95.
-From December 1995 to 1998, Fox broadcast its New Year's specials from Las Vegas; the 1996–97 special notably covered the demolition of the former Hacienda resort, which was scheduled for midnight ET.
-From 1999 to 2002, Fox aired specials with tie-ins for the Billboard Music Awards and coverage from Times Square, taking a hiatus in 2000 for millennium coverage hosted by Fox News personalities Brit Hume and Paula Zahn.
+From December 1995 to 2003 (with a break in 1999 for millennium coverage hosted by Fox News Channel anchors Brit Hume and Paula Zahn), Fox broadcast its New Year's specials from Las Vegas; the 1996–97 special notably featured the implosion of the Hacienda resort at midnight ET, and the editions from December 1998 to 2001 featured performances recorded during the Billboard Music Awards in Las Vegas alongside live coverage from Times Square.

 For 2002–03 and 2003–04, Fox broadcast America's Party: Live from Las Vegas, which was hosted by Ryan Seacrest from The Venetian.
 The special moved to New York City for 2004–05 as New Year's Eve: Live from Times Square, with Seacrest remaining as host.
 After Seacrest began co-hosting its competitor New Year's Rockin' Eve on ABC, the special was renamed New Year's Eve Live for 2005–06, with Regis Philbin as host.
 The next two editions of New Year's Eve Live were hosted by Cat Deeley, after which the special moved back to Las Vegas with a rotation of different hosts each year.
-During this era, the specials often featured performances by alumni of Fox's reality talent competitions, particularly American Idol.
+During this era, the specials often featured performances by the alumni of Fox's reality talent competitions, particularly American Idol.